Why is Central Heating Inhibitor Important?

-Why is central heating inhibitor important?
+Why is inhibitor important to use?

 Why is adding inhibitor important?

-It helps the system run efficiently
+• It helps the system run efficiently. like radiators get hotter quicker

 What is central heating inhibitor made of?